eban5/aws-developer-exam-notes/notes-main.md

 BlockTraffic - deregister instances from a load balancer AfterBlockTraffic - run tasks on instances after they are deregistered from a load balancer.

+ValidateService - the last deployment life cycle event used to verify the deployment completed successfully.

 ```yaml